 - If you have not yet completed your study programme, state your expected graduation date and submit copies of all transcripts obtained to date.

 - International Baccalaureate students must submit their transcript with IB grades obtained so far, at least containing their first year’s final grades.
 In addition, IB students are advised to also submit their predicted grades.
 We cannot accept transcripts with predicted grades only.

 - European Baccalaureate students should indicate the subjects in which they will take their written and oral examinations.

-- Colloquium doctum applicants must also submit transcripts from any uncompleted study programme and a letter of motivation.
+- Colloquium doctum applicants must also submit transcripts from any uncompleted study programme.

 Language proficiency information

 You can apply before you obtain the results of your language exam.
 If you are admitted, it will be on condition of the result being good enough.

 To find out if any additional application documents are required, check the programme-specific information.